 The latest data

 Since 2011 the number of households in TA in London has increased significantly.
-In 2022 – the last year we have full data for – 57,000 households were in TA, 51% higher than 10 years ago.
-The data from the first three quarters of 2023 suggests this is set to increase again.
+In 2024 – the last year we have full data for – 69,000 households were in TA, 50% higher than a decade earlier.
+Data from the start of 2025 suggests this has increased again.

 This data comes from the government, and counts households rather than individuals.
-By another estimate, based on surveys of local authorities carried out by London Councils, the number of individuals in TA is much higher: 170,000.
-That’s one Londoner for every 50 – and the equivalent of one child in every classroom.
+By another estimate, based on surveys of local authorities carried out by London Councils, the number of individuals in TA is much higher: 183,000.
+That’s one Londoner for every 50 – and the equivalent of one child in every classroom, costing London boroughs £4 million every day.

 By borough

-Proportion of households in temporary accommodation in London boroughs (2023 Q3)
+Proportion of households in temporary accommodation in London boroughs (2024)

 But in just about every borough, the problem is acute.
-Every London borough we have data for, except Hounslow, has a higher proportion of households in TA than the England average.
-And in nine London boroughs, the proportion of residents in TA is five times higher than in the rest of England.
+Every London borough we have data for except one has a higher proportion of households in TA than the England average.
+And in seven London boroughs, the proportion of residents in TA is five times higher than in the rest of England.

 Unsuitable accommodation